Get in touch

 Texas A&M Body Donation

-We coordinate Texas A&M body donations including transportation, preparation, and delivery of body donations from across the state to Texas A&M University.
-Below you will find information for body donation for anatomical studies at the Texas A&M Health Science Center College of Medicine Department of Neuroscience and Experimental Therapeutics.
+We coordinate body donations for Texas A&M University, handling all aspects including transportation, preparation, and delivery from across the state.
+Below, you will find essential information about the body donation process for anatomical studies at the Texas A&M Health Science Center College of Medicine's Department of Neuroscience and Experimental Therapeutics.

 Conditions of Acceptance or Refusal